OpenLiberty/ci.docker/CONTRIBUTING.md

 ## Coding Standards

 Please ensure you follow the coding standards used throughout the existing code base.
-Some basic rules include:

-- All files must have a Copyright, including the EPL license in the header.
-- All PRs must have a passing build.